jotaro-ora/claude-code-agent/tools/README.md

 ## Maintenance Notes

 - This directory should only contain proven, stable tools
-- New tools should be thoroughly tested before addition
+- New tools should be thoroughly tested with real external connections before addition
 - Breaking changes should be avoided; create new tools instead
 - Each tool should be independent with minimal cross-dependencies
 - Regular review and optimization should be performed to maintain quality
+- All tests must be located in `/tools/test/` directory
+- External API/service tests must use real connections, not mocks

 ---